Scruff (app): In popular culture

 The company unveiled an ad campaign on a billboard just outside Super Bowl XLIX that read "Play on Our Team" to encourage acceptance of gay professional athletes.

 Founder Johnny Skandros and Scruff's Pit Crew were featured as guests on Season 6 of RuPaul's Drag Race.

 Scruff supported the Delhi International Queer Theater and Film Festival in 2016.

 In October 2018, YouTube personality and model Brendan Jordan partnered with Scruff to promote National Coming Out Day.

-The app is referenced in a line from the 2020 Netflix film The Prom.
-The character Barry Glickman says “if they don’t have any gay people here, why is my Scruff going crazy right now?”